rivenintech/medito-fundraising-page/README.md

 ## File Structure

-- `/functions` - Cloudflare Worker functions (Stripe Checkout - handles creating the checkout session)
+- `/functions` - Cloudflare Worker functions (Stripe Checkout - handles creating the checkout session).
 - `/src`:
-  - `/components` - Individual components of the website (mainly React components)
+  - `/components` - Individual components of the website.
-  - `/pages/index.astro` - Main page.
-Here you can easily modify the content of the website - on top of the file you can see a list of dictionaries with the content of each section.
+  - `/pages/index.astro` - **Main page.
+Here you can easily modify the content of the website** - on top of the file, after imports, you'll variables you can change to modify the content of the website without touching the rest of the code.
+- `tailwind.config.mjs` - Tailwind CSS configuration file (you can change the colors and the font here).
+  - *Share buttons color is defined in its component file (`/src/components/ShareButtons.astro`).*

 ## How to deploy to Cloudflare Pages

 1. Fork this repository
-2. Go to `astro.config.mjs` and change the `site` to your own domain (to generate share button URLs correctly).
+2. Go to `astro.config.mjs` and change the `site` to your own domain (to generate share buttons URLs correctly).
 3. Create a new project on [Cloudflare Pages](https://pages.cloudflare.com/) > Create new application > Choose Pages > Connect to Git.
 4. Choose your forked repository and choose "Astro" from the framework preset.
 5. (Stripe Setup) - add new environment variables: